dimastatz/dimastatz.github.io/README.md

-# Books, Courses, and Articles
+# Books

 ##  Introduction
-This repo contains the list of books that cover the core, timeless, ideas that change the way you see the world and improve your thinking.
-The list is higly inspired by the [Great Mental Model Project](https://fs.blog/tgmm/) and by the [Navals Ravikant's](https://www.navalmanack.com/navals-recommended-reading) reading list.
+This is the list of books that cover the core, timeless, ideas that change the way you see the world and improve your thinking.
+The list is highly inspired by the [Great Mental Model Project](https://fs.blog/tgmm/) and by the [Navals Ravikant's](https://www.navalmanack.com/navals-recommended-reading) reading list.
 It is important to read good books in the right order.
 The 'right' order is the bottom-up order, meaning starting from the most fundamental and moving to more advanced topics.

 <table width="256px">
   <tr>